UoB-COMSM0166/2025-group-3/README.md

 ### 6.4 Highlights and Lessons Learned

-- Fast Feedback Loops**: In-editor playtests and quick builds allowed us to validate gameplay ideas within hours.
+- Fast Feedback Loops: In-editor playtests and quick builds allowed us to validate gameplay ideas within hours.
 This significantly improved iteration speed and creativity.

-- Test-Driven Debugging**: Having a dedicated test engineer helped identify issues early, improving overall build stability.
+- Test-Driven Debugging: Having a dedicated test engineer helped identify issues early, improving overall build stability.

-- Asynchronous Coordination**: By relying on GitHub comments and Kanban updates, we avoided bottlenecks despite having different schedules.
+- Asynchronous Coordination: By relying on GitHub comments and Kanban updates, we avoided bottlenecks despite having different schedules.

-- Merge Conflicts & Overlaps**: Early on, lack of communication led to Git merge conflicts.
+- Merge Conflicts & Overlaps: Early on, lack of communication led to Git merge conflicts.
 We solved this by increasing pull request discipline and documenting changes clearly.

-- Task Estimation Challenges**: Some complex systems (e.g., modular puzzle logic) required more time than expected.
+- Task Estimation Challenges: Some complex systems (e.g., modular puzzle logic) required more time than expected.
 We learned to plan buffer time and refine story-point estimation.

 ------